SAILResearch/awesome-foundation-model-leaderboards/README.md

 | [ODEX](https://code-eval.github.io) | ODEX is a benchmark to evaluate open-domain, multilingual, and execution-based code generation capabilities of LLMs. |
 | [OpenEval](https://github.com/NTDXYG/open-eval) | OpenEval is a benchmark to evaluate competition-level code generation of LLMs. |
 | [Program Synthesis Models Leaderboard](https://accubits.com/open-source-program-synthesis-models-leaderboard) | Program Synthesis Models Leaderboard provides a ranking and comparison of open-source code models based on their performance. |
+| [RepoQA](https://evalplus.github.io/repoqa.html) | RepoQA is a benchmark to evaluate the long-context code understanding ability of LLMs.
 | [Spider](https://yale-lily.github.io/spider) | Spider is a benchmark to evaluate the performance of natural language interfaces for cross-domain databases. |
 | [SuperCLUE-Code3](https://github.com/CLUEbenchmark/SuperCLUE-Code3) | SuperCLUE-Code3 is a benchmarkto evaluate the performance of LLMs in handling native Chinese programming problems. |
 | [SWE-bench](https://www.swebench.com) | SWE-bench is a benchmark for evaluating LLMs on real world software issues collected from GitHub. |